 There’s a lot that goes into creating valuable content, which comes in as a close second behind SEO in terms of its importance to business blogging.
 Here’s what you need to know.

+To learn how to blog you need valuable content.
 Valuable content starts with SEO keyword research, which will direct your content efforts and ensure your blog posts are found in search engines.
 Start by compiling a list of keywords that relate to your business and content you plan to create, once you learn how to blog.
 For example, keywords for a natural home cleaning product blog might be:

 - Natural cleaning products